OmerFarukTutkun/Devre/README.md

 ## Evaluation

-Devre uses a small NNUE for evaluation.
-The Network architure is 32*768 x (512x2) x 1.
+Devre uses a NNUE for evaluation.
+The Network architure is 32*768 -> (512x2) -> 1.
 The default net was trained with 2 billion positions from Leela data.
-The trianing code written in C/CUDA,and can be found in https://github.com/OmerFarukTutkun/CUDA-Trainer .
+The training code written in C/CUDA,and can be found in https://github.com/OmerFarukTutkun/CUDA-Trainer .
 The training resources and other useful information about NNUE can be found in stockfish discord.
 Thanks to Stockfish and Leela teams for publishing their training data in public.

 ## Compiling